 Use case service flow Preconditions:

-There is a feeder, whose operation requires smart energy services.
-The smart energy services are available through DSO equipment RTUs.
-These RTUs are connected with a router, a CPE in the DSO site, that supports a mobile telecommunications interface, a UE.
+There is an energy utility infrastructure site that is responsible for distribution of energy to customer sites.
+This energy utiltity infrastructure site's operation requires smart energy services.
+The smart energy services are used to manage and control DSO equipment.
+This equipment is present on a local area network in the energy utility infrastructure site, here termed the "Utility Service Provider Site Network".
+This local area network is connected with a router (an IP router,) present in the DSO site.
+This router (operated by the energy utililty) makes use of wireless communications by means of a mobile telecommunications interface, a UE.
+The MT

+The Utililty Service Provider Site Network, its topology and the router itself are out of scope of 3GPP.
+From a 3GPP perspective, only the UE is relevant.
+The figure 6.9.2-2 is provided to clarify the scenario underlying this use case, from the customer's perspective.

+Figure 6.9.2-2: DSO Obtains Serving Network Information

-The DSO can obtain information from each UE in the DSO network.
-The DSO-MS is aware of the Base station ID of the serving base station for each UE.
+The DSO can obtain information from each such IP router in the DSO network.
+These IP routers are able to obtain information that the mobile termination exposes to the upper layers of any UE.
+The DSO-MS is, by means of this informtion obtained from IP routers in the DSO network, aware of the Base station ID of the serving base station for each UE.
+Please see Figure 6.9.2-1 above representing this process.

-Editor's Note: Additional clarification of the preceding two paragraphs will be added.

 On a regular basis, e.g. daily, the DSO-MS reads information from the SiteOp-MS exposed 3GPP management system MnS Producer's exposed interfaces.
 The DSO-MS is aware which base stations each of the DSO's UE camp on.
 The DSO-MS is also aware of which base stations rely on which Distribution Substation.